babelthuap/data-structures/README.md

 #### Classes!

 My first real programming language was Java.
 Needless to say, it was a shock transferring to JavaScript and losing things like static types and class inheritance.
 I've learned to like JavaScript's looseness, but I still miss the straightforward organization provided by classes.
 I understand that the ES2015 `class` syntax in JavaScript does *not* make it a classical language.
 Everything stills rests on prototypal inheritance.
 However, I find it much easier to read the new `class` stuff.

+#### Encapsulation

-The one thing missing is a way to make true private fields.
+The one thing missing from ES2015 `class`es is a way to make true private fields.
 There are certainly some workarounds ([see here](http://www.2ality.com/2016/01/private-data-classes.html), for example), but these make the code less readable; hence, I decided to embrace JavaScript's looseness once again.

-#### Encapsulation

 #### Inheritance

+When I typed `class DoublyLinkedList extends LinkedList`, shivers ran down my back.
+I swear.

 #### Polymorphism

-#### Open recursion
+This is what `extends` does for you, really.
+I think of it more with the term "delegation," but no matter.
+For instance, I can call `toArray()` on a `DoublyLinkedList` even though that method isn't defined directly on a `DoublyLinkedList`.
+Because it "`extends`" a `LinkedList`, it knows to fall back to the `toArray` method on `LinkedList`.

 ***